MinBZK/amt/BUILD.md

-# Buiding TAD
+# Buiding AMT

-There are several ways to build and run TAD.
+There are several ways to build and run AMT.

 1. Poetry
 2. Container

-## Building TAD with Poetry
+## Building AMT with Poetry

 Poetry is a Python package and dependency manager.
 Before you can install Poetry you first need to install Python.
-Please follow [these](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) instructions.
+Please follow [these](https://github.com/pyenv/pyenv?amt=readme-ov-file#installation) instructions.

 Once you have Python available you can install Poetry.
 See [here](https://python-poetry.org/docs/#installation).